Saint George's Day in Catalonia: Contemporary celebration

-Schools in Catalonia prepare for the day with numerous activities related to books and literature.
-This includes the celebration of Floral Games of literature and poetry The sardana, the national dance of Catalonia, is performed throughout the day in the Plaça Sant Jaume in Barcelona.
-23 April is also one of only three days a year when the Palau de la Generalitat, Catalonia's principal government building, is open to the public.
-The interior is decorated with roses to honour Saint George.

 The day generates considerable economic activity for authors, publishers, and booksellers.
 For example, in Catalonia on April 23, 2016, more than 1,580,000 copies of 45,267 book titles were sold, and 54 percent of these were in the Catalan language.
 Annually, approximately 8 percent of books sold in Catalonia—1.5 million—are sold on this day, as are a third of all roses.

+Outside of Catalonia, Catalan houses, associations, and the delegations of the Generalitat promote the festivity not only among Catalans abroad, but also open to anyone, often with roses and books stalls like those in Catalonia.
 In 2015, the Barcelona-based Diplocat Consortium (Catalan government) launched an effort to internationalize the Day of Books and Roses.
 The campaign uses the hashtag #BooksAndRoses to bring attention to events, activities, and celebrations outside of Catalonia.

+Issues

+In 2021, at the initiative of the United Nations, the Spanish government declared April 23 as Spanish Language Day, in order to promote this language in a special way.
+Various activists and media argue that the chosen date was done in order to diminish the specifically Catalan character of the Diada de Sant Jordi due to the protagonism that enjoys Catalan language, literature and culture throughout the festivity.

+With the aim of increasing awareness about the decline of Catalan as a language of social use, During the Diada de Sant Jordi of 2022, the plattform Mantinc el català (English: 'I maintain Catalan') launched a proposal for Catalan speakers to try to safeguard it as their initial, default language for a period of 21 days.